Gaya/gaya.pizza/blog/contents/articles/using-flow-instead-of-prop-types/index.md

 );
 ```

-In my opinion, throwing this error at run-time, most of the time in the browser, is kind of late.
+In my opinion, throwing this error at run-time, most of the time in the browser, is kind of too
+late.

 Reporting the mistake a developer has made in the IDE or different tool he's using is a lot more
 convenient.
 This also helps with components other developers made and how to use them.

+Type strictness here would also be documenting the use of the component.

 Type checking with Flow
 -----------------------